 For people with stage 2 or 3 melanoma, there is a risk that the melanoma will come back at some time after their surgery.
-Doctors have used interferon treatment to try to prevent this.
+Doctors have used a drug called interferon to try to prevent this.
 Interferon is made naturally as part of the body's immune response.
 It is a type of immunotherapy.
 Trials so far show that interferon only helps a few people and can cause side effects that lower people's quality of life.
 So it is not standard treatment.
 But doctors are trying to find out whether giving interferon in different ways can help.

 Trials show that a monoclonal antibody called ipilimumab can help some people with advanced melanoma to live longer.
 Some types of monoclonal antibody activate the immune system to seek out and destroy melanoma cells in the body.
 The CA184024 study found that having ipilimumab with dacarbazine chemotherapy for stage 3 and 4 melanoma increased the length of time people lived after treatment.

 Trials are now looking at other ways of using ipilimumab for melanoma.
 There is a trial looking at whether ipilimumab can help to stop stage 3 melanoma coming back, after the melanoma has been completely removed by surgery.
 Doctors running this trial also want to find out more about the side effects of ipilimumab.
 Another trial is looking at ipilimumab for children and young people who have melanoma that can’t be removed with surgery.